Justifiers RPG: Reception

 Justifiers RPG was reviewed in Space Gamer/Fantasy Gamer No. 88.
 The reviewer commented that "I think this is an excellent primer for beginning gamers.
 Its main focus is on small unit combat and inter-player conflict.
 This appears to be what most beginning gamers enjoy the most."

+In his 1990 book The Complete Guide to Role-Playing Games, game critic Rick Swan was not impressed with the game, noting that character generation "produces acceptable results, but it's frustrating to use, because many of the rules are underdeveloped ...
+In fact, ambiguous rules and spotty writing plague Justifiers throughout."
+Swan also questioned the inclusion of weapons such as maces, tridents and short swords in a game set in the 23rd century.
+He concluded by giving the game a rating of only 2 out of 4, saying, "There are some good ideas here, but the game needs a rewrite."

 Lawrence Schick commented that Justifiers "takes 'Pets in Space' to its farthest extreme", and that "If you can get by that, you'll find a solid skill-based system".